-So, what happens during sleep?
+What happens during sleep?

-A person is supposed to get both a quality and quantity sleep in order to get rejuvenated.
-Normally, sleep occurs in natural cycles and a person needs to go through all these stages of the cycle so as to achieve the full benefit of sleep.
+Each person needs a certain amount of both quality and quantity of sleep in order to be rejuvenated.
+Normally, sleep occurs in natural cycles and a person needs to go through all stages of the cycle to achieve the full benefit of sleep.

-The brain cycles naturally between these two stages, with NREM initiating the sleep process followed by a brief duration REM state.
-When the whole cycle is complete it gets repeated back.
+The brain cycles naturally between these two stages, with NREM initiating the sleep process followed by a brief duration of REM stage sleep.
+When the whole cycle is complete it is repeated.
 A complete cycle normally lasts between 90-110 minutes.

 Non-REM Sleep State.